tb0hdan/meshtastic-telegram-gateway/README.md

 ## Setup

 1. Run `cat mesh.ini.example|egrep -v '^#' > mesh.ini`
-2. Create new Telegram bot using [@BotFather](https://t.me/BotFather) contact.
-Copy token to clipboard.
+2. Create new a Telegram bot using [@BotFather](https://t.me/BotFather) contact.
+Copy the token to the clipboard.
-3. Put token from previous step into `mesh.ini`
+3. Put token from a previous step into `mesh.ini`
 4. Put admin id and room id into `mesh.ini`
 5. Edit `mesh.ini` Meshtastic section to reflect your device configuration (usually not required, for Linux at least)
 6. Run `sudo pip3 install -r requirements.txt`